Eight Forest Lane

 • In the bowl of a stand mixer whisk together the yeast, sugar and warmed milk.
 Cover with a clean, damp kitchen towel and let sit for 10 minutes until the mixture is frothy.

 • Add in 2 cups of the flour and begin to mix on low using the dough hook attachment of your stand mixer.
-Add another cup of flour, the dairy-free butter, the egg and the sultanas and mix on medium speed until the dough starts to form.
-Add in the final cup + ¼ cup of flour and mix until the dough starts to pull away from the sides of the bowl.
+Add another cup of flour, spices, salt, dairy-free butter and egg and mix on medium speed until the dough starts to form.
+Add in the final cup + ¼ cup of flour and the sultanas and mix until the dough starts to pull away from the sides of the bowl.

 • Use a rubber spatula to remove the dough from the bowl onto a floured surface and using floured hands, shape the dough into a ball.
 Place the dough back into the bowl and cover with a clean, damp towel and set aside in a warm area for 1 hour or until the dough has doubled in size.